 Don’t Trust the Manufacturers’ Dimensions

 When preparing for your flight, reading the luggage dimensions online or from a label is not enough.
 A lot of the luggage companies call their luggage carry-ons, when in fact they’re too large to be allowed by most airlines, resulting in extra fees.
-(You can trust me, I’ve seen this on dozens of luggage models!)

 Simply put, some manufacturers don’t include the wheels, handles, expandable width, and other elements.
 There’s a simple reasoning behind this.
 They can state that their luggage is more spacious while having the same dimensions as some competitors, thus giving a slight edge.